marc365/NSox/README.md

 Project Description:

-I have embedded a cut down version of the NAudio library by Mark Heath (https://github.com/naudio/NAudio) into the console app and connected the input output streams to the stdin and stdout through all sorts of processes to convert and encode, the main program code is in Program.cs - it is designed to take the output of other programs (running as a background process) and is good for streaming audio over networks and recording to disk.
+This has an embedded cut down version of the NAudio library by Mark Heath (https://github.com/naudio/NAudio) and is a command line console app that has it's audio streams connected to the stdin and stdout, and through processes to convert and encode.
+It is designed to give output to other programs, or take input from other programs (running as a background process).
+It can be used for streaming audio over networks and recording to disk.
 The '-mixer' option gives you all the audio being played by your machine, so a live broadcast encoded into mp3 directly from your desktop, mixing everything including any microphone inputs, is possible.

+    this will record an mp3 of what is playing in the background:
-NSox -rec -mixer -c 2 -b 16 -r 44100 -br 128 > recording.mp3 - this will record an mp3 of what is playing in the background.
+    NSox -rec -mixer -c 2 -b 16 -r 44100 -br 128 > recording.mp3

+    it will play .wav .aif .aiff .mp3 files to stdout, which can also be piped, using the -t option will regulate the output to the           correct timing, or it transfers at file copy speed.
+    NSox <filename>

- "NSox.exe -rec | NSox.exe -play" - this will record and stream it's output through the pipe | symbol, then pipes it into another copy of                                    NSox which is set to play - so playing the input to the ouput.
+    this will record and stream it's output through the pipe | symbol, then pipes it into another copy of NSox which is set to play - so     playing the input to the ouput
+    NSox.exe -rec | NSox.exe -play                                     .

 this is an example of how you would run NSox as a process from your own C# application and pipe the output over a network: